 Parents and other family members may also be invited to participate in a field visit with their adolescent or young adult at the conclusion of their program.
 These visits are aimed at reconnecting families in the wilderness, practicing and implementing new tools and skills, and solidifying the next steps and expectations.
 This visit often involves an overnight stay in the wilderness with the participant and the participant’s group.
 The therapist will determine the timing of this visit and parents will work with the therapist to establish additional goals and objectives.

-Parents and other family members may also choose to participate in a Family Walkabout with their participant.
-A Family Walkabout is an extension of the Mid-Program and/or End of Program visit.
-A Family Walkabout is customized by the participant’s therapist and is typically 3-4 days/2-3 nights long.
+Parents and other family members may also choose to participate in a Family Trek with their participant.
+A Family Trek is an extension of the Mid-Program and/or End of Program visit.
+A Family Trek is customized by the participant’s therapist, is typically 3-4 days/2-3 nights long, and comes at an added cost.
 During this experience, the family will spend a brief time with the participant’s group and then the participant and family will hike away with Evoke staff.
-On Walkabout the participant’s therapist will meet with the family and guide them through intensive family therapy addressing family dynamics, relationships, and other obstacles the family may be dealing with.
-Evoke’s Family Walkabouts end with greater insight, understanding, and lasting memories.
-Parents interested in a Family Walkabout should notify their participant’s therapist who will work with them to create a customized experience.
+On the Trek the participant’s therapist will meet with the family and guide them through intensive family therapy addressing family dynamics, relationships, and other obstacles the family may be dealing with.
+Evoke’s Family Trek end with greater insight, understanding, and lasting memories.
+Parents interested in a Family Trek should notify their participant’s therapist who will work with them to create a customized experience.

 Evoke holds parent support groups across the United States and Canada throughout the year.
 These meetings are run by Evoke’s therapists and provide parents with education, parent-to-parent connection, and a safe place to tell their stories.